 Best for urban explorers and Bollywood hopefuls

-To understand more about the disparities in Mumbai, you can take a socially responsible tour through the city’s huge Dharavi slum with Reality Tours & Travel; 80% of the profits go back to social projects providing opportunities for those left behind by Mumbai’s push for success.
+To understand more about the disparities of life in contemporary Mumbai, take a socially responsible tour through the city’s huge and disadvantaged Dharavi district with Reality Tours & Travel; 80% of the profits go back to social projects providing opportunities for those left behind by Mumbai’s push for success.

 Best for an extraordinary taste of Tibet

 In the far northwest of India, sheltered from the monsoon by the rain shadow of the Himalayas, the former Buddhist kingdom of Ladakh is culturally and geographically closer to western Tibet than anywhere in India.
 In this high-altitude moonscape, towering Tibetan monasteries melt into a landscape of barren rock and wind-sculpted hoodoos (don’t miss fabulous Hemis and Thiksey on the road linking Ladakh to Himachal Pradesh).